Veggies of Nottingham

-Veggies of Nottingham, also known as Veggies Catering Campaign, is a company and a campaigning group based in Nottingham, England, promoting ethical alternatives to mainstream fast food.
+Veggies of Nottingham, also known as Veggies Catering Campaign, is a worker co-operative and a campaigning group based in Nottingham, England, promoting ethical alternatives to mainstream fast food.
 It does this by hosting events such as the annual East Midlands Vegan Festival, publishing books and leaflets, and maintaining an extensive website, including a Contacts Directory of groups with similar aims.
 As a non-profit worker co-operative it also provides affordable, wholesome, minimally-packaged vegan catering at a wide range of events and protests using fair trade, organic and/or locally sourced ingredients.

 Background

 Veggies were set up in 1984 by seven animal rights activists who were frustrated at the lack of vegetarian fast food available at the time.
 They began by selling veggieburgers to the public from a mobile stall, later also providing locally baked pasties and cakes, and other foods and drinks.
 The co-op has since gone on to provide both snacks and full cooked meals for many thousands of people at peace movement marches, animal rights demonstrations, festivals, protest camps and reclaim the streets events.

 From 1985, Veggies were based at the Rainbow Centre in Nottingham city.
 They later took on the day-to-day running of the centre.
 In 2001 this relocated into the Forest Fields area of the city and was renamed the Sumac Centre, part of the emerging UK Social Centre Network.